attackallmonsters/jpvoice/README.md

 I'm not familiar with the JP-8000 at all, and I don't know what it sounds like.
 But the sound synthesis, with its rather simple means, offers a wide variety of tonal possibilities.
 The people at Roland are brilliant.
 And here modulation options aren't even implemented yet.
 But that might come later.
 If I have the opportunity to buy a JP-8000, I would definitely do so.

 And as for the operation: just experiment.
+It is best to use an external keyboard.

 Have fun!